Anonymize sensitive fields during import

 Why Secure CSV Imports Need PII Anonymization

-When working with uploaded spreadsheets, common challenges include:
+When importing spreadsheets, common risks include:

-• Manual validation and inconsistent schema mapping
+- Manual mapping errors and inconsistent schema validation

-• 🎯 Column-level validation and mapping
+- Column-level validation and mapping

-• 🔁 Webhook delivery of structured records
+- Webhook delivery of structured JSON records

 Step-by-Step: Secure CSV Import with Express.js + CSVBox

-✅ What You’ll Need
+✅ What you’ll need

-• A CSVBox account (signup here)
+- A CSVBox account (signup at https://csvbox.io)

-1. Install Required Node Packages
+1. Install required Node packages

 npm install express body-parser

-2. Define Your CSVBox Import Schema
+2. Define your CSVBox import schema

-On the CSVBox dashboard:
+In the CSVBox dashboard:

-5. Note your client_key and client_secret
+- Record your client_key and client_secret for widget embedding

-3. Embed the CSV Upload Widget in Your Frontend
+3. Embed the CSV upload widget in your frontend

 <script src="https://js.csvbox.io/widget.js"></script>